45% of worldwide donors are enrolled in a monthly giving program.

 - Testimonials: This encourages your prospects to sign up for your program.

 In comparison to email, direct mails are more beneficial in retaining donors.
 70% of Americans say that direct mail feels more personal than digital ones.
-Their response rates are also 10-30 times higher than digital mails and it makes them feel more special.
-The response rates of Using them as a means to promote your monthly giving program will turn out to be a huge success.
+Response rates to direct mail are 10-30 times higher than digital mail since it makes donors feel more special.
+Therefore using direct mail to promote your monthly giving program will be a huge success, especially for high-value donors.

 Peer to peer texting: